haysclark/shairport2_plugin/README.md

 ShairPort Plugin for Squeezebox Server adds airTunes support for each Squeezebox server client.

-To install add this repo on your Setting:Plugins page:
+To install the plugin open the LMS GUI then click on Settings, then select the Plugins tab, at the bottom of the page add the repo:

 http://raw2.github.com/StuartUSA/shairport_plugin/master/public.xml